Naval Base Hawaii: Pearl Harbor PT Boat Base

 At the Naval Submarine Base Pearl Harbor was the Pearl Harbor PT Boat Base.
-PT Boats used the same torpedoes as the submarines so the PT-Boat base operated out of the Submarine Base.
+PT boats used the same torpedoes as the submarines so the PT Boat base operated out of the Submarine Base.
 At the time of the attack six PT boats were in Magazine Loch at the base at Berth S-13: PT-20, PT-21, PT-22, PT-23, PT-24, and PT-25, Motor Torpedo Boat Squadron One.
 The PT Boats were the first to use their anti-aircraft guns to shoot back.
-The PT Boats fired over 4,000 rounds at the planes.
-Boat PT-23 was shot down the first Japanese torpedo in the attack.
-The boats did anti-submarine patrols after the attack.
-YR-20, a submarine barge was being used at PT Boat tender for the PT Boat squadron at Pearl Harbor.
+The PT Boats fired over 4,000 rounds at the planes with Boat PT-23 shooting down the first Japanese torpedo bomber in the attack.
+The boats engaged in anti-submarine patrols after the attack.
+YR-20, a submarine barge, was being used as a PT Boat tender for the PT Boat squadron at Pearl Harbor.
 Six PT Boats, at the time of the attack, were in various stages of being loaded onto the deck of the oil tanker, USS Ramapo, to be shipped to Naval Base Philippines.
 Ramapo was at berth B-12 at the Naval Yard, as a Naval Yard crane was being used to load the boats.
 Patrol torpedo boat PT-29 was one the boats already loaded on Ramapo.
 The six PT-Boats at replenishment oiler Ramapo, PT-26, PT-27, PT-28, PT-29, PT-30 and PT-42, were able to fire at the attackers.
 With the fall of the Philippines the 12 PT Boats were sent to defend the Midway Atoll in May 1942 under their own power.
-PT-23 broke down en route return to Pearl Harbor.
+PT-23 broke down en route and was returned to Pearl Harbor.
 In 1943 PT Boats with Squadron 26, (PT-255 thru PT-264) were stationed at Pearl Harbor.
 PT Boats had a range of about 500 miles and were armed with four .50-caliber machine guns and four 21-inch torpedo tubes.
 PT Boat were wooden boat that were small, fast and able to attack large ships.